STRYKER316/DE_Zoomcamp/Notes/week1_docker-terraform.md

 Below are a series of SQL query examples to remember how SQL works.
 For this example we'll asume that we're working with 2 tables named `trips` (list of all yelow taxi trips of NYC for January 2021) and `zones` (list of zone IDs for pick ups and drop offs).

->Check the [homework](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/dataset.md) for the session to learn about the `zones` table.
+>Check the [link](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/dataset.md) to learn about the `zones` table.

 >For a more detailed look into SQL, check out [this article](https://towardsdatascience.com/sql-in-a-nutshell-part-1-basic-real-world-scenarios-33a25ba8d220).